NeuroCME

 He has authored and co-authored more than 100 original journal articles, review papers, book chapters, and abstracts at international congresses.
 In addition to his responsibilities as a neurologist, educator, and researcher, Dr. Dashtipour enjoys painting and writing poetry in his leisure time

-He is Professor and Endowed Chair of the James J. and Joan A. Gardner Center for Parkinson's Disease at the University of Cincinnati.
+Dr. Alberto Espay is Professor and Endowed Chair of the James J. and Joan A. Gardner Center for Parkinson’s Disease at the University of Cincinnati.
+He has served as Chair of the Movement Disorders Section of the American Academy of Neurology, Associate Editor of the Movement Disorders journal, and on the Executive Committee of the Parkin

 Invited Faculty